-While I've never been impressed with the argument that SSRIs work a whole lot better than placebo, I am becoming impressed with the list of SSRI-related side effects.
-I'm also willing to bet that your healthcare provider did not discuss how serious the sexual side effects can be or that they might be potentially irreversible.
+While I've never been impressed with the argument that SSRIs work a whole lot better than a placebo, I am becoming impressed with the list of SSRI-related side effects.
+I'm also willing to bet that your health care provider did not discuss how serious the sexual side effects can be or that they might be potentially irreversible.

 Men who are taking SSRIs should be aware of the potential impact of this class of drugs on their sexual function and fertility.

 I mentioned this in an October 3 posting, but I am repeating it because of the latest findings that I've listed in the section that follows (SSRIs and Male Fertility).

 According to the Journal of Sexual Medicine (January 2008), any person who has been given a prescription for an SSRIs should be provided with a warning such as the following: "There is a high probability of sexual side effects while on SSRI medications.
 There are indications that in an unknown number of cases, the side effects may not resolve with cessation of the medication and could be potentially irreversible."

 If you are a man who is taking SSRIs, here's what we know to date about this class of drugs and male fertility.
 The following is from an announcement issued a few weeks ago by The American Society for Reproductive Medicine as reported by Reuters [please note the part about how a routine sperm test is unlikely to pick up on this kind of sperm damage]:

 Treatment with paroxetine (Paxil), which belongs to the selective serotonin reuptake inhibitor (SSRI) class of antidepressant drugs, increases DNA fragmentation in sperm, according to research presented today at the 64th annual meeting of the American Society for Reproductive Medicine in San Francisco.